jnk838/insight-week-challenge/pages/challenges/rainbows.md

 ---

-The words that make up the solution to this challenge are the spelled out form of numbers.
+The token is the name of the company.
+It consists of one word.

 <form>
     <label for="answer">Answer:</label><br>